fbpx

 3. A yellow fever certificate is officially required to enter most West African countries including Senegal.

-5. All travelers will need a passport valid for at least 90 days following your departure date from Senegal.
-However, we strongly recommend traveling with 6 months validity on your passport at all times.
+5. All travellers will need a passport valid for at least 90 days following your departure date from Senegal.
+However, we strongly recommend travelling with 6 months validity on your passport at all times.

 6. Senegal tourist visa is not required for citizens of Kenya for a stay up to 30 days.